-The episodic/systemic lens, as developed by Lawrence et al. (2012, p.
-105), defines power as "the dimension of relationships through which the behaviours, attitudes, or opportunities of an actor are affected by another actor, system, or technology".
-We use this lens because it emphasizes actors, systems, and technologies, thereby enabling the understanding of diverse forms of power and not privileging static connotations over dynamic considerations.
+The episodic/systemic lens, as developed by Lawrence et al. (2012: 105), defines power as "... the dimension of relationships through which the behaviours, attitudes, or opportunities of an actor are affected by another actor, system, or technology".
+We use this conceptualization given that it emphasizes actors, systems and technologies, thereby enabling understanding of diverse forms of power, and not privileging negative or static connotations over productive and dynamic considerations.

-This section explains the episodic/systemic forms of power-their dynamics and interaction-focusing on how such forms of power feature in mundane IS work.
-We theorize that these power forms do not exist in isolation and may interact and transform between the different forms, thereby demonstrating the dynamic and fluid aspects of power.
+This section explains the episodic/systemic forms of power - their dynamics and interaction - focusing on how such forms of power feature in mundane IS work.
+We theorize that these power forms do not exist in isolation, that they may interact and transform between the different forms, thereby demonstrating the dynamic and fluid aspects of power.

-Episodic power is considered a hierarchical resource that is unevenly distributed within organizations and used to serve self-interest (Kärreman, 2010; Lawrence et al., 2012).
-Episodic power is exercised through authority, legitimacy, control, coercion, and resource dependency (Clegg, 1989; Göhler, 2009), as well as through resistance and self-interest (Cendon & Jarvenpaa, 2001).
-Thus, this perspective represents power over and is characterized by control and selfinterest (Clegg et al., 2006; Göhler, 2009).
-IS can be utilized as instruments of power by reinforcing power structures (Doolin, 2004; Hussain & Cornelius, 2009) for example, through the design and control of surveillance. monitoring, or control systems (Simeonova & Galliers, 2023; Simeonova et al., 2020).
+Episodic power is considered to be a hierarchical resource used to serve self-interest and unevenly distributed within organizations (Kärreman, 2010; Lawrence et al., 2012).
+Episodic power is exercised through authority, legitimacy, control, coercion and resource dependency (Clegg, 1989; Göhler, 2009), as well as through resistance and self-interest (Cendon & Jarvenpaa, 2001).
+Thus, this perspective represents power over, and is characterized by control and self-interest (Clegg et al., 2006; Göhler, 2009).
+IS can be utilized as instruments of power by reinforcing power structures (Doolin, 2004; Hussain & Cornelius, 2009), for example through design and control of surveillance, monitoring or control systems (Simeonova &

+Galliers, 2021; Simeonova et al., 2020).

-In contrast, systemic power is "vested in social and cultural systems, rather than in individual actors" (Lawrence et al., 2012, p.
-106).
-From this perspective, power is diffused throughout diverse social relations for example, in technical, cultural, or bureaucratic systems, processes, and practices (Lawrence et al., 2012).
-This perspective aligns with power to, which is characterized as a diffuse capacity, ability, or form of empowerment (Göhler, 2009).
-Thus, systemic power is identified with "situations in which the behaviours, beliefs, or opportunities of actors shift in response to changes in rules (formal or informal) of meaning or membership, or changes in the technologies" (Lawrence et al., 2012, p.
-106).
-Manifestations of systemic power would include the use of IS to cooperate, communicate, serve community interests, empower others, network, and build transparency, trust, and social capital (Cendon & Jarvenpaa 2001; Leonardi et al., 2013; Leong et al., 2019; Simeonova et al., 2020; Simeonova & Galliers, 2023).
+In contrast, systemic power is "vested in social and cultural systems, rather than in individual actors" (Lawrence et al., 2012: 106).
+From this perspective, power is diffused throughout diverse social relations; for example, in technical, cultural or bureaucratic systems, processes and practices (Lawrence et al., 2012).
+This perspective resonates with power to, which is characterized as a diffuse capacity, property, ability or form of empowerment (Göhler, 2009).
+Thus, systemic power is identified with "situations in which the behaviours, beliefs, or opportunities of actors shift in response to changes in rules (formal or informal) of meaning or membership, or changes in the technologies" (Lawrence et al., 2012: 106).
+Manifestations of systemic power would include the use of IS to cooperate, to communicate, to serve community interests, to empower others, to network, to build transparency, trust, and social relations or capital (Cendon & Jarvenpaa 2001; Leonardi et al, 2013; Leong et al., 2019; Simeonova et al. 2020; Simeonova & Galliers, 2021).

-Predominant in the literature are episodic power connotations, whereby power is considered to be hierarchical, and actors at higher levels in the hierarchy control resources and dominate interests (Galinsky et al., 2008; Raman & Bharadwaj, 2012).
-Lower hierarchical levels are not provided equal consideration in decision-making (Bunderson & Reagans, 2011; Heizmann, 2011).
-Accordingly, knowledge is power and when actors share knowledge, they lose their competitive advantage (Lawrence et al., 2005; Wang & Noe, 2010).
-Examples of manifestations of systemic power in the literature are mentioned in the context of organizational culture (Blackler, 2011); shared goals and alignment with organizational goals (Contu, 2013; Willem & Scarbrough, 2006); empowerment through removing resource constraints, participation in decisionmaking, the reduction of administrative obstacles (Chuang et al., 2016); and transparency and communication between different hierarchical levels (Leonardi et al. 2013; McAfee, 2006).
+Episodic power connotations predominate in the literature whereby power is considered to be hierarchical and actors at higher levels in the hierarchy control resources and dominate interests (Galinsky et al., 2008; Raman & Bharadwaj, 2012).
+Lower hierarchical levels are not provided equal consideration in decision making (Bunderson & Reagans, 2011; Heizmann, 2011).
+This follows that knowledge is power, and that when actors share knowledge, they lose their competitive advantage (Lawrence et al., 2005; Wang & Noe, 2010).
+Examples of manifestations of systemic power in the literature are observed in organizational culture (Blackler, 2011), shared goals and alignment with organizational goals (Contu, 2013; Willem & Scarbrough, 2006), empowerment through removing resource constraints, participation in decision making, the reduction of administrative obstacles (Chuang et al., 2016), and transparency and communication between different hierarchical levels (Leonardi et al. 2013; McAfee, 2006).